 Gulf Bank served as a diamond sponsor at the 24th Gulf University for Science and Technology (GUST) Career Fair.
-The event, held over three days, provided Gulf Bank with an opportunity to engage with potential candidates.
+The event, held over three days, provided Gulf Bank with

-During the career fair, Gulf Bank representatives provided valuable insights into the Bank's work environment and organizational structure.
+Bank's work environment and organizational structure.
 Available job opportunities were communicated to attending graduates and personal interviews were held with applicants to assess their suitability for various roles.
-Gulf Bank intends to become a top work destination in the Kuwaiti financial sector for young graduates.
+Gulf Bank intends to become a top